Registration open for NYSAR Virtual Lobby Day

 Join your fellow REALTORS® from across the state virtually to advocate for important NYSAR legislative priorities on Tuesday, April 27.
 The first 300 members that register will receive a Lobby Day package in the mail from NYSAR.

 For more information and updates, including Lobby Day FAQ’s, visit the NYSAR Lobby Day page by clicking here.

 NYSAR Safety Minute video

 Each month, NYSAR will reveal a “Safety Minute” video featuring 2021 NYSAR President David Legaz.
 These informational videos are designed to inform and instruct REALTORS® how to practice real estate safely.
-To watch the January 2021 video, click here!
+To visit the new NYSAR Safety page, which features links, infographics and videos, including the March 2021 video, click here!